binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### CSP Evaluation {#cloud-risks-that-the-solution-causes-csp-evaluation}

 There may not be any risks by simply asking the questions and analysing the responses.
-This is all part of helping you to build a better picture of where your current or prospect CSP is at on the security maturity model, thus helping your ascertain whether you should stick with them, select them as your CSP, and/or what your responsibility needs to be to achieve the security maturity you require,
+This is all part of helping you to build a better picture of where your current or prospect CSP is at on the security maturity model, thus helping you ascertain whether you should stick with them, select them as your CSP, and/or what your responsibility needs to be to achieve the security maturity you require.

 ### Cloud Service Provider vs In-house {#cloud-risks-that-the-solution-causes-cloud-service-provider-vs-in-house}